AmineFrioua/walter_bot/README.md

 # 🤖 Project Walter: Autonomous Service Robot

-Walter is a ROS 2 Humble-powered service robot designed for autonomous mapping, navigation, and weight-sensitive delivery.
-It utilizes a **staggered-boot architecture** to overcome Raspberry Pi 4 USB power limitations and a **Dual-Processor HAL** (Hardware Abstraction Layer) using an ESP32.
+Walter is a ROS 2 Humble-powered service robot built for autonomous mapping, navigation, and weight-sensitive delivery.
+It runs on a Raspberry Pi 4 with an RPLidar A1 for sensing, and uses a **staggered-boot architecture** to work around RPi 4 USB power limits.
+Hardware control is handled by a **Dual-Processor HAL** (Hardware Abstraction Layer) built around an ESP32.

 ---

 ## System Architecture

-### **High-Level Overview**
+### High-Level Overview

-This graph shows the physical and logical flow from the user down to the motors.
+This diagram shows the physical and logical flow from the operator down to the motors.

 ```mermaid
 graph TD
     User((User/Operator)) -->|Select Goal| UI[Web UI / Foxglove]
     UI -->|Action Goal| Nav2[Nav2 Navigation Stack]

     subgraph RPi4 [Raspberry Pi 4 - Dockerized ROS 2]
         Nav2 -->|Path Planning| SLAM[SLAM Toolbox]
         SLAM -->|Map/Pose| Nav2